Social Media, Math And The Mystery Of A Mumps Outbreak

 And this is why herd immunity is so important.
 When we vaccinate, we protect not only ourselves but the most vulnerable members of our communities, too.

-Maimuna Majumder is an engineering systems Ph.D. candidate at the Massachusetts Institute of Technology and computational epidemiology research fellow at HealthMap.
+Maimuna Majumder is an engineering systems Ph.D. candidate at the Massachusetts Institute of Technology and a computational epidemiology research fellow at HealthMap.
 Find her on Twitter @maiamajumder.

 Correction March 22, 2017